imgen/commit-message-fixer/README.md

 # commit-message-fixer
-A small command line tool written in Go to fix the commit message by adding JIRA issue id at the beginning
+A small command line tool written in Go to fix the commit message by adding `JIRA` issue id at the beginning

 # Get started #
-For `Windows`, put `cmf.exe` inside the root directory of the repository, then put `commit-msg` in `.git/hooks` directory, and commit as you wish and JIRA issue no. will be added at the beginning if you forget to add it yourself.
+For `Windows`, put `cmf.exe` inside the root directory of the repository, then put the `./commit-msg` script in `.git/hooks` directory, and commit as you wish and JIRA issue no. will be added at the beginning if you forget to add it yourself.

 For `Mac OS X`, you need to put the file `cmf` inside the root directory of the repository instead of `cmf.exe`.